Video games in Kenya: History

 The earliest known game development in Kenya was around 2007, when independent game designer Wesley Kirinya worked alone on Adventures of Nyangi, a "crude" action-adventure video game inspired by Tomb Raider.
 Despite the game's low quality, it gained a large amount of press coverage for being among the first video games created on the African continent.
 Kirinya later joined with Ghanaian game developer Eyram Tawia to form the company Leti Games, which was rebranded as Leti Arts in 2013.

 In November 2007, NexGen was formed, a company by video game enthusiasts Nathan Masyuko and Ayub Makimei.
 Inspired in the mid-'90s by the Nintendo Entertainment System and works of Hideo Kojima, Masyuko built a gaming center in 2009 from where the company hosts gaming tournaments.
 NexGen has been taking efforts to get esports off the ground in Kenya, with limited success.
 In 2010, Planet Rackus formed.
 The company released Ma3Racer on the Nokia Ovi Store, expecting around 10,000 downloads over a year, but the game became popular with its primarily African audience was downloaded over 900,000 times within that time span.

-Kirinya and Masyuko have worked together with artist Chief Nyamweya to develop Haki: Shield & Defend, an Android game reaching 250,000 downloads and winning a World Youth Summit Award, which Masyuko collected in Montreal in 2012.
+Masyuko met Anne Shongwe, who had created Afroes, a business which had developed award-winning games for mobile telephones in Kenya and South Africa.
+They were joined by Kirinya and Chief Nyamweya in developing Haki: Shield & Defend, an Android game reaching 250,000 downloads and winning a World Youth Summit Award, which Masyuko collected in Montreal in 2012.
 Pamoji Mtaani, developed by Warner Bros., won the Global Business Coalition’s Business Excellence Award in 2011 and globally recorded over a million sales after big names in the Kenyan music industry, such as Jua Cali and Kevin Wyre, were involved in its production.